CDSP-SCPO/site-DIME-SHS/content/projet/organisation.en.md

 - IT infrastructure construction and maintenance.

 In addition to the diversity of skills needed to run the programmes, there is diversity in the status of personnel, in employers and in the staff funding channels.
-Since the start of the project at the end of 2011, almost 40 engineers funded by ANR subsidy have contributed to the implementation and management of the instruments, i.e. the equivalent of an average 12 full-time staff per year. <br>
+Since the start of the project at the end of 2011, almost 40 engineers funded by ANR subsidy have contributed to the implementation and management of the instruments, i.e. the equivalent of an average 12 full-time staff per year.

-The massive and continuing contribution by permanent CDSP staff – employees of CNRS, FNSP or MESR – also represents an input in human resources that is essential to the success of the project, and in particular for the coordination of DIME-SHS (scientific director, instrument directors, project manager for “infrastructure and IT development”).<br>
+The massive and continuing contribution by permanent CDSP staff – employees of CNRS, FNSP or MESR – also represents an input in human resources that is essential to the success of the project, and in particular for the coordination of DIME-SHS (scientific director, instrument directors, project manager for “infrastructure and IT development”).

 In addition to this, contributions further to the PIA subsidy by partners in the DIME-SHS Consortium (EHESS, INED) or other organisations interested in supporting the EquipEx (USPC, INPES, Ministry of Culture, etc.) made it possible to finance months of additional work throughout the project to keep the instruments in operation.